-Your kid comes home from her freshman year in college, she needs a job, you need some help in the office.
-If she doesn’t work, then it just means more money you are going to shell out in the fall.
+Your kid comes home from her freshman year in college; she needs a job, and you need some help in the office.
+If she doesn’t work, it just means more money you will shell out in the fall.
 What could go wrong?

 Your best friend since high school just lost his job.
-It’s true that she’s had a few jobs the last couple of years, but she’s your best friend.
+She’s indeed had a few jobs in the last couple of years, but she’s your best friend.
 It would be great for you two to work together.
 What could go wrong?

 Step 1: Everything is fantastic.
 We are so excited to be working together.